Gardens to visit in Herefordshire

 Garden: Berrington was the last major garden designed by 'Capability' Brown before his death.
 Brown was by far the most popular and influential figure in the evolution of the English landscape garden, and his work at Berrington is superb.
 Rolling parkland unfolds magically to set of the neo-classical mansion house.
 Close to the house a walled garden is home to rare varieties of old fruit trees.

-Three acre Edwardian garden (house not open).
-Yew and box topiary, parterres, herb garden, kitchen garden, flower and shrub borders, rose garden, heritage apple trees, Edwardian greenhouse, views.
+A three acre Arts and Crafts style garden surrounding a picturesque Edwardian house, on the Welsh border, with yew and box topiary, formal parterres, an herb garden, flower and shrub borders, a rose garden, heritage apple trees, and an Edwardian greenhouse.

 Garden: One of the most ambitious garden reclamation projects of the 20th century, the historic gardens at Hampton Court stretch to over 10000 acres, including a yew maze, riverside walks, Victorian walled garden, and a recreated 17th century Dutch garden with parterres and canals.
 Superb, and well worth a visit.